 Buy tickets from the ticket vending machines at each tram stop.
 The machines accept credit and debit cards including cash (but give no change)

-If you are traveling into Edinburgh from the airport via the tram network the cost is £6.50 for an adult and £3.30 for a child (single).
+If you are travelling into Edinburgh from the airport via the tram network the cost is £6.50 for an adult and £3.30 for a child (single).
 Return tickets are £9.00 for adults and £4.80 for children.

 If you want to travel further afield for the day there are regular services from Edinburgh Waverley Train Station to Glasgow, Falkirk (for the Kelpies and the Falkirk Wheel) and Stirling.

 There are a number of hop-on and hop-off bus services operating in the city.
 If you purchase an Edinburgh Pass (these can be purchased for one, two or three days in Edinburgh) the Hop-on Hop-off Bright Bus Tour is included in the cost as well as a City Bus Tour.

 Travel on an open-top, double-decker bus with panoramic views of the city.

 Tour Edinburgh on 3 different hop-on and hop-off bus routes with 24 or 48 hours unlimited travel.
 Enjoy live guidance in English during the City Sightseeing Tour and the Majestic Tours.

 See all of Edinburgh’s attractions from the comfort of a hop-on-hop-off sightseeing bus which includes free entry to 3 royal attractions with a 48-hour Royal Edinburgh Ticket.

 Visit the Castle, climb aboard the Royal Yacht Britannia, and tour Holyroodhouse.

 What is the best way to travel to Edinburgh from London?